-Gastritis doesn’t cause noticeable symptoms in everyone, but the most common symptoms are:
+Gastritis doesn’t cause noticeable symptoms in everyone.
+The most common symptoms are:

 - a feeling of fullness in your upper abdomen, particularly after eating

 If you have erosive gastritis, you might experience different symptoms, including:

 Your doctor will perform a physical exam, ask about your symptoms, and ask for your family history.
-Your doctor may also recommend a breath, blood, or stool test to check for H. pylori.
+They may also recommend a breath, blood, or stool test to check for H. pylori.

-In order to get a look at what’s going on inside you, your doctor may perform an endoscopy to check for inflammation.
+In order to get a look at what’s going on inside you, your doctor may want to perform an endoscopy to check for inflammation.
 An endoscopy involves the use of a long tube that has a camera lens at the tip.
 During the procedure, your doctor will carefully insert the tube to allow them to see into the esophagus and stomach.
-Your doctor may also take a small sample, or biopsy, of the lining of your stomach if they find anything unusual during the examination.
+Your doctor may take a small sample, or biopsy, of the lining of the stomach if they find anything unusual during the examination.

 Your doctor may also take X-rays of your digestive tract after you swallow a barium solution, which will help distinguish areas of concern.

 The treatment for gastritis depends on the cause of the condition.
 If you have gastritis caused by NSAIDs or other drugs, avoiding those drugs may be enough to relieve your symptoms.
 Gastritis as a result of H. pylori is routinely treated with antibiotics that kill the bacteria.